Soccer-Euro-Acid test for world-class Ronaldo

 His determination to do well will be stronger than ever after Real Madrid's

-failure in the Champions League this season despite their almost certain title
+semi-final exit in the Champions League this season despite their title success

 At Euro 2004, when Portugal still relied on the declining powers of Luis